 How to Obtain Turkish Visa?

 First thing first, when you want to visit any country, you will need a visa.
 And same is the case for Turkey.
 Many countries from Europe and North America do not require Turkish visa.
 And many countries can get Turkey evisa from the official government website.
-Those who need a visa can still visit Turkey without visa if they have a valid US visa or valid Schengen visa or UK visa.
+Those who need a visa can still visit Turkey without a visa if they have a valid US visa or valid Schengen visa or UK visa.
 I had a valid US visa and so I obtained Evisa for turkey.

 When You Arrive at Istanbul Airport